- Sharon Grant - Field Museum, Chicago, IL, USA

 Current people expressing interest to work on CD

 See member list.

-The Group is developing and supporting the Natural Collections Description (NCD) data standard for describing entire collections of natural history materials.
+This Collection Descriptions (CD) Interest Group evolved from the work of the Natural Collection Descriptions (NCD) group.
+CD members are developing a CD data standard for describing entire collections of natural history materials.
 Examples include collections of specimens, observation data, visual resources, photographs, and materials from the many voyages of discovery that have been conducted.
 Collection description records contain information about the collection, access and usage of the collection and where to get more detailed information.